AlttiRi/keep-lister/README.md

 The result will be in your download folder.

-_Note: replace `C:\%HOMEPATH%\Downloads\zz-dir-scanner.mjs` with the path to scanner file if you have moved it from the download folder to other place._

 ---

+_Note: replace `C:\%HOMEPATH%\Downloads\zz-dir-scanner.mjs` with the path to the scanner file if you have moved it from the download folder to an other place._

+To explore the scan result use https://alttiri.github.io/directory-snapshot-explorer/ site.

+Or run it locally:
+- Download the source code [directory-snapshot-explorer-master.zip](https://github.com/AlttiRi/directory-snapshot-explorer/archive/refs/heads/master.zip),
+- Unpack it,
+- Open terminal in `directory-snapshot-explorer-master` folder,
+- Type `npm ci`,
+- Then type `npm run build`,
+- Then type `npm run serve`.

+The site will be available on http://localhost:5000/.
+Use `Ctrl+C` in the console to stop the server.
+Next time you only need to type `npm run serve` to start the server.

+---

-## Similar software:
+## Similar software
 - [Snap2HTML](https://github.com/rlv-dan/Snap2HTML)

+Technically I also can generate a standalone HTML file as output, but do you need it?